 Learn about the complexity of financial products or services and assess what risks are involved using mathematical models.

 Expanding markets and the increasing complexity and variety of financial products have pushed up demand for skilled professionals capable of creating, pricing and hedging complex derivatives.
-In the specialisation Financial Engineering & Management (FEM) you acquire the mathematical and managerial knowledge needed to fulfil your ambitions in the fascinating field of banking, insurance, pensions and more.
+In the specialisation in Financial Engineering & Management (FEM) you will acquire the mathematical and managerial knowledge needed to fulfil your ambitions in the fascinating field of banking, insurance, pensions and more.

 A key focal point in this specialisation is your ability to identify and quantify risk.
 The increasing complexity of financial contracts, the growing overlap between providers of financial products, and the emerging markets for new products – such as energy, dairy quotas or emission rights – have raised the need for quantitative risk management instruments.
-This specialisation teaches you how to analyse and manage financial risks using financial products and modifying business processes.
+This specialisation will teach you how to analyse and manage financial risks using financial products and modifying business processes.
 Think, for example, of reengineering business processes, adapting the firm’s strategy, switching customers/suppliers, or making alternative investment decisions.

 Assessing financial risks involves a lot of mathematics.
 That’s why some courses in this specialisation are being taught in collaboration with the Master’s in Applied Mathematics.
-You also benefit from comprehensive management training and learn to apply strategic skills to manage an organisation’s innovation and technology.
+You will also benefit from comprehensive management training and learn to apply strategic skills to manage an organisation’s innovation and technology.
 Moreover, you get the opportunity to bring theory into practice, as you work on real-life cases as well.
-For example, you complete your master’s assignment in the field, solving an actual problem.
+For example, you will complete your master’s assignment in the field, solving an actual problem.